kh8fb/pretrained-models/bert-itpt-imdb/README.md

-Scripts for obtaining the results of sentiment analysis with the finetuned BERT model
+Scripts for obtaining the results of sentiment analysis with the finetuned BERT model.
+The model and its configuration are stored in bert_model.py.

 ## Download the dataset
 [Google Drive with trained BERT model](https://drive.google.com/file/d/1R_7SVjETSHs74ff2ita7PrahcFbM1gZa/view?usp=sharing)